tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/Segments.md

 8. Click on ‘callCenterDetails’

-9. Drag the ‘Call Selected Reason’ field over to the Segment canvas
+9. Drag the ‘callSelectedReason’ field over to the Segment canvas

 ![Demo](./images/segment_travel_callselectedreason.png)